zsmb13/MSSQL/exercise4.md

      ![Specify chart data](images/exercise/rs-users-chart-data.png)

+1. Add a title to the report, and include your neptun code in the title.
+(See the sample report at the top.)

 1. Preview the report by switching to the _Preview_ tab in Visual Studio.

 > :memo: Include a screenshot of the report from Visual Studio as `exercise-4\ex4_report_screenshot_users.png`.